LouiseMHuang/NectarAndroid_new/README.md

-# NectarAndroid
+# NectarAndroid_new
-Android APP for Nectar Cloud (The university of Melbourne) To be continued later
+Android version of Nectar Cloud App (The university of Melbourne)